How to Make Sure Lithium Ion Batteries Are Safe?

 Currently, the electrolyte is an organic solvent, which cannot bear a high voltage greater than 4.5V.
-Also, it can easily decompose and produce gas, and lead to battery swell, rupture, or explode.
+Also, it can quickly decompose and produce gas, and lead to battery swell, rupture, or explode.

-Therefore, the safety and cycle life of lithium ion batteries can be effectively improved by increasing the lithium intercalation of the negative electrode.
-Materials such as hard carbon, silicon, tin, lithium titanate can better increase the electrode potential than graphite-based anode materials.
+Therefore, the safety and cycle life of lithium-ion batteries can be effectively improved by increasing the lithium intercalation of the negative electrode.
+Materials such as hard carbon, silicon, tin, and lithium titanate can better increase the electrode potential than graphite-based anode materials.

 When the temperature rises to a certain level, the positive and negative separator materials will automatically dissolve to prevent the lithium-ion batteries from passing through and stop the internal charge and discharge reaction.

 Unqualified binders will produce powder and cause burrs to puncture the diaphragm.
 Also, there will be short-circuited inside, and eventually cause lithium-ion batteries to explode.
 Therefore, qualified binders have to be used.